 The premise is simple; a couple visit an isolated cabin in Alabama, with the intention of spicing up their love life.
 Sadly, the result is a long, horrifying experience for Jessie (Gugino,) who lands up handcuffed to a bed without a key.

 Viewers join Jessie as she endures the terror of slowly dying of thirst, while also diving into her long, troubled past.
 Calling Gerald’s Game one of the best psychological horrors in recent years is an understatement.
-You might just want to play bingo online for real money on your phone while you watch, just so you have something fun to distract yourself with during the more troubling moments.
+You might just want to play fun games on your phone while you watch, just so you have something fun to distract yourself with during the more troubling moments.

 The Ballad Of Buster Scruggs